-- 9.1 Affiliated ACU Clubs will only be granted permits to enable them to compete on Speedway tracks that are licenced by the Speedway Control Bureau and maintained to the minimum standard for Speedway. - 9.2 The Centre within which the circuit is based will normally issue permits for these events. - 9.3 A Steward will be appointed by the Permit Issuing authority who will conduct a track inspection prior to the event. - 9.4 The maximum number of riders in each race shall be four. - 9.5 Machines and capacities shall be as in current ACU Grass Track Standing Regulations. - 9.6 Youth riders must only compete against others in their age groups as in Grass Track Standing Regulations. - 9.7 There must be Marshals on the inside of the track as per Grass Track safety requirements, and red warning lights may only be used as a supplement and not in place of the marshals' warning flags. - 9.8 Two WARNING NOTICES (Type A) must be prominently displayed on either side of the track entrance. - 9.9 PROHIBITED NOTICES must be displayed in areas to inform spectators of safe areas. - 9.10 No parents or unauthorised persons other than officials shall be allowed on the track or centre green during practice or racing, - 9.11 No parents and/or spectators other than mechanics or Officials shall be allowed in the Pit area during practice or racing.
-No riding will be allowed in the pits. - 9.12 Any rider who causes a race to be stopped will be excluded. - 9.13 Any rider who breaks the starting tapes or cause unreasonable delay at the start may be excluded by the Referee or Clerk of the Course. - 9.14 Ambulance and First Aid cover must be in line with ACU Grass Track Standing Regulations. - 9.15 Track marking and starting gates will be made with white chalk and kept in good condition throughout practice and racing. - 9.16 With Youth riders, Organisers are to ensure that a run off area is provided on the inside straights so that riders may leave the track during a race.
+- 9.1 Affiliated ACU Clubs will only be granted permits to enable them to compete on Speedway tracks that are licensed by the Speedway Control Bureau and maintained to the minimum standard for Speedway. - 9.2 The Centre within which the circuit is based will normally issue permits for these events. - 9.3 A Steward will be appointed by the Permit Issuing authority who will conduct a track inspection prior to the event. - 9.4 The maximum number of riders in each race shall be four. - 9.5 Machines and capacities shall be as in current ACU Grass Track Standing Regulations. - 9.6 Youth riders must only compete against others in their age groups as in Grass Track Standing Regulations. - 9.7 There must be Marshals on the inside of the track as per Grass Track safety requirements.
+If a Clerk of the Course is in control on the track then red warning lights may only be used as a supplement and not in place of the marshals' warning flags.
+However if a judicial Clerk of the Course is using a control panel then he will set the red lights when required and Marshals will only respond to them. - 9.8 Two WARNING NOTICES (Type A) must be prominently displayed on either side of the track entrance. - 9.9 PROHIBITED NOTICES must be displayed in areas to inform spectators of safe areas. - 9.10 No parents or unauthorised persons other than officials shall be allowed on the track or centre green during practice or racing,

+- 9.11 No parents and/or spectators other than mechanics or Officials shall be allowed in the Pit area during practice or racing.
+No riding will be allowed in the pits. - 9.12 Any rider who causes a race to be stopped will be excluded. - 9.13 Any rider who breaks the starting tapes or cause unreasonable delay at the start may be excluded by the Referee or Clerk of the Course. - 9.14 Ambulance and First Aid cover must be in line with ACU Grass Track Standing Regulations. - 9.15 Track marking and starting gates will be made with white chalk and kept in good condition throughout practice and racing. - 9.16 With Youth riders.
+Organisers are to ensure that a run off area is provided on the inside straights so that riders may leave the track during a race.
 This is particularly required where kerbstones are used on the inside straights.